Unsafe health care facilities

 One of the most important environments to support the well-being of a child is the clinic or hospital where they receive health care.
 Yet, thousands of health care facilities are poorly equipped, impacting the delivery of pediatric care for millions of children around the world.

-Globally, one in five health care facilities lack basic water services, 1 in 10 have no sanitation services and one in three health care facilities lack basic hand hygiene services.
+Globally, 1 in 5 health care facilities lack basic water services, 1 in 10 have no sanitation services and 1 in 3 health care facilities lack basic hand hygiene services.
 Rural, primary health care facilities have the greatest need for improvement.
 Meanwhile, electricity access in healthcare facilities is also unreliable: more than 1 billion people are served by health care facilities with unreliable electricity or no electricity access at all.

 The consequences of poorly equipped health care facilities are significant.
 Primary health care services necessary for child health, such as labour and delivery, pre- and postnatal care and vaccinations, are contingent upon the availability of appropriate physical infrastructure of the health facility.
 The lack of water, sanitation and hygiene (WASH), waste and electricity services is an important contributor to poor-quality care, affecting infections, the spread of antimicrobial resistance, uptake of services, staff performance and the dignity of health care facility users.